 The Netherlands first and only singing road was installed in Frieslland near the village of Jelsum.
 You had to drive at 60mph to hear the Provincial Anthem.
 However, it didn’t take long or the Netherlands musical road to be removed in 2018 because the area residents quickly grew tired and complained of the musical tune.
 They responded quite vocally that the constant noise was driving them bonkers because motorists would drive faster to see if the music sounded differently.

-Created in 1995, Denmark calls their musical road in Gylling, an “Asphaltophone”.
+Created in 1995, Denmark calls their musical highway in Gylling, an “Asphaltophone”.
 Similar to Botts’ dots, their asphaltophone has raised pavement markers instead of grooves in the road.
 These markers are much like the single square reflectors on roads we see here in the United States.
 As a motor vehicle drives over the markers, the vibration from the wheels produce the sound of music; in their case, an arpeggio.

 South Korea’s Singing Road